TheOdinProject/curriculum/javascript/js-in-the-real-world/forms.md

 ### Warmup

 Go back to your 'Library' project and add simple validation to that form!
 Don't let your users submit without filling in all the fields!
+Don't let your users submit without filling in all the fields!
+Don't forget to use your git workflow skills you learned in [this foundations lesson](https://www.theodinproject.com/paths/foundations/courses/foundations/lessons/dom-manipulation) to make a new branch, work on your feature and merge it back to main when it's all done.

 ### Project